alisha/twitter-bot-tutorial/README.md

 ```

 You've now written code to read a file, generate word mappings, create a message based on those word mappings, and tweet that message.
 That's a lot!
 Congrats on coming this far.

+The rest of this tutorial covers where to find a corpus, and how to make your program run automatically so you can tweet at regular intervals witout manually running your code.

+### Where to find a corpus

+There are 3 sample texts in this repo: `simple-corpus.txt`, which we've been using so far, as well as `historical-speeches.txt`, which I compiled manually for [@PoliticianBot](https://twitter.com/politicianbot), and `jane-austen.txt`, which contains Jane Austen's novels *Emma* and *Pride and Prejudice* and was used for [@AustenBot](https://twitter.com/austenbot).
+You can find a lot of old novels online at [Project Gutenberg](https://www.gutenberg.org/).

+You can use web scraping to get other corpuses (though please don't try to scrape the same website too many times, since that can overwhelm the site's server).
+You can also use APIs to collect information -- what if you used the Twitter API to read a ton of tweets, and then use that as your corpus?

 ### Tweeting regulary (or, how to cron)